 The Goop Lab (on Netflix) with Gwyneth Paltrow is labelled as a documentary series but it’s more accurately an infomercial.
 Throughout the series, Paltrow promotes her brand and pseudoscience.
 Some of the crazy crap that Paltrow endorses includes bee venom therapy (which has killed people), vaginal steaming and walking barefoot (“earthing”) for curing depression and arthritis.

-Needless to say, Paltrow profits from all of this tosh, and her store is full of modern day snake oil: Psychic Vampire Repellent, Crystal-Infused Water Bottle, Vagina Jade Egg and a $15,000 vibrator necklace.
+Needless to say, Paltrow profits from all of this tosh, and her store is full of modern day snake oil: Psychic Vampire Repellent, Crystal-Infused Water Bottle and a Vagina Jade Egg (now banned from selling).
 Unless vampires are an issue, it’s probably a good idea to ignore Paltrow and her online store of modern day snake oil.

 Diet soft drinks